objectionary/eo/README.md

 This code will lead to compile-time error if `x` doesn't implement `Int`.

 The method name must match `[a-z][a-z0-9]{2,15}`.

+A single empty line is allowed after the method body.

 ### Exceptions